antoniojl/cski/README.md

     to resume skiing.
 -   At some point the rhino will appear, chasing the skier.
 It will inevitably catch the skier and eat them, ending the game.

+**Comments**:

+I added the following features:

+- The skier now jumps when the user hits the space bar
+- The game spawns ramps which, when collided, cause the player to jump
+- The length of the player's jump is determined by their speed
+- During their jump, the player's sprite completes one rotation of the jumping animation
+- The player can jump over rocks, but not trees (or the rhino)
+- The player now accelerates gradually from a standing start
+- The rhino has been slowed and given a further start point to accommodate the player's slow start

+The changes are in this PR: https://github.com/antoniojl/cski/pull/1/files

+I found the following bugs:

+- BUG: Skier can start on an obstacle
+  + FIX: Remove any obstacles in front of the skier at the start
+- BUG: Initial obstacle distribution is denser than later-generated obstacles (to replicate, zoom browser UI out to 25% and start skiing)
+  + FIX: Revisit how initial obstacles vs later obstacles are generated
+- BUG: Canvas doesn't resize when the browser window is resized
+  + FIX: Update canvas size on resize
+- BUG: The game runs as fast as it can, which can be roo fast on a sufficiently fast machine with a small enough browser window
+  + FIX: Limit the maximium number of frame updates per second
+- BUG: Rhino starts chasing immediately; in the original game, the rhino only started chasing after the skier reached the finish line
+  + FIX: Introduce a finish line, only spawn the rhino after the user reaches it

 **Time Limit**